millicast/millicast-publisher-unreal-engine-plugin/README.md

-# MillicastPlayer plugin for Unreal Engine 4
+# MillicastPublisher plugin for Unreal Engine 4

 * Supported UE version 4.27
 * Supported on Windows and Linux

-This plugin enable to play real time stream from Millicast in your Unreal Engine game.
+This plugin enable to publish game audio and video content to Millicast.
-You can configure your credentials and configure your game logic using unreal object and then render the video in a texture2D.
+You can configure your credentials and configure your game logic using unreal object, capture and publish from virtual camera.

 ## Installation